Hackington Parish Council

 The Council has met on its customary six occasions over the past year, managing particular matters pertaining to the parish as well as its usual business of oversight of the highways, footpaths, street lighting, and conservation area.
 It continues to enjoy good working relationships with other bodies serving the community in the parish.

-Anyone using our footpaths who has a concern about their condition or about overhanging vegetation are reminded to put their points to the footpath warden
+Anyone using our footpaths who has a concern about their condition or about overhanging vegetation are reminded to put their points to the footpath warden.

 The increasing use of our web site has made for another busy year for our Clerk to the Council.
 The site provides immediate access to the formal business matters and decisions of the Council and to informal and social events in the village.

-This year the Council has placed the following documents on the website:
+The Council has placed the following documents on the website:

-A revised and updated version of The Parish Design Statement for commentary.
+A revised and updated version of The Parish Design Statement, for commentary.

 ‘Who we are and what we do’.
 A statement about the Parish Council’s